T Level Technical Qualification in Catering

 The technical qualification element of a T Level includes:

-Learners will cover the topics referenced in a classroom environment, allowing them to develop their level knowledge and understanding of each one In addition to this, learners will also complete an employer-set project.
-This will ensure that students have the opportunity to use the knowledge and skills they have developed to create a substantial piece of work, which will be completed in line with a brief set by the employer they are completing their industry placement with.
+Learners will cover the topics referenced in a classroom environment, allowing them to develop their knowledge and understanding of each one.
+In addition to this, learners will also complete an employer-set project.
+The employer-set project ensures students can combine core knowledge and skills to develop a substantial piece of work in response to an employer-set brief.

 Occupational specialisms ensure students develop the knowledge and skills necessary to achieve a level of competence needed to enter employment in the occupational specialism and are organised around ‘performance outcomes’ that indicate what the student will be able to do, as a result of learning and applying the specified knowledge and skills.

-For Professional Catering, students are expected to develop understanding and advanced skills in each performance outcome to work with all different food groups as follows:
+For Professional Cookery, students are expected to develop understanding and advanced skills in each performance outcome to work with all different food groups as follows:

 - meat, poultry and game, including associated products